-The Company's shares are listed on the Specialist Fund Segment of the London Stock Exchange.
+The Company's shares are listed on the Specialist Fund Segment of the London Stock Exchange ("SFM").
+The SFM is a market targeted at institutional and professional investors.

 In the opinion of the Directors, the Company has conducted its affairs during the period under review, and subsequently, so as to qualify as an investment trust for the purposes of section 1158 of the Corporation Tax Act 2010 (as amended).
-The Company has applied to, and obtained approval from, HMRC as an investment trust company subject to continuing to meet the eligibility requirements.
+The Company has obtained approval from, HMRC as an investment trust company subject to continuing to meet the eligibility requirements.